AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 Adobe places a great emphasis on the monitoring, availability, and performance of your application.
 AEM as a Cloud Service provides access to a custom New Relic One monitoring suite as a part of the standard product offering to ensure your teams have the maximum visibility to your AEM as a Cloud Service system and environment performance metrics.

-This document describes the New Relic One application performance monitoring (APM) features enabled on your AEM as a Cloud Service environments to help support performance and allow you to get the most out of AEM as a Cloud Service.
+This document describes the how to manage access to the New Relic One application performance monitoring (APM) features enabled on your AEM as a Cloud Service environments to help support performance and allow you to get the most out of AEM as a Cloud Service.

-When a new Production program is created, the New Relic One sub-account associated with your AEM as a Cloud Service Program is automatically created.
+When a new production program is created, the New Relic One sub-account associated with your AEM as a Cloud Service Program is automatically created.

 ## Features {#transaction-monitoring}